Gonevaishnavi/II-IT-B-LAB/DS Lab/BUBBLE SORTING/README.md

 4. But, in this case, the elements are already sorted.
 5. So, after entering the elements (that are already sorted), it
 6.	    prints"The elements are already sorted."
+ii) Bubble sorting of sorted array
+Procedure of obtaining output:
+1. Read elements of the array and number of the array elements.
+2. Here n = 5 and array = {-1,4,2,-8,9}
+3. As the number of elements is 5, the number of iterations will be 4(n-1).
+1st iteration
+-1, 4, 2, -8, 9
+   4>2, so it swaps
+-1 , 2, 4 , -8, 9
+4>-8 so it swaps
+-1 , 2 , -8 , 4 ,9
+2nd iteration
+-1 , 2 , -8 , 4 , 9
+2>-8 so it swaps
+-1 , -8 , 2 , 4 , 9
+3rd iteration
+-1 , -8 , 2 , 4 , 9
+-1>-8 so it swaps
+-8 , -1 , 2 , 4 , 9
+ 4th iteration
+-8 , -1 , 2 , 4 , 9
+By the end of the fourth iteration, the fourth greatest element lies at the end.
+Here, it is 4 which is last fourth from the end.
+And the array elements (after the com pletion of 4th iteration) are:
+       -8	      -1	       2	       4	       9